ddnexus/pagy/docs/extras/gearbox.md

 Even after requiring this extra, the regular fixed pagination is still supported: you have just to disable `gearbox` with `gearbox_extra: false` when you still need the fixed pagination.

 You can also use it in presence of the the [items](items.md) extra following a simple logic.
 The `gearbox` extra automatically handles the items per page, while the `items` extra allows the user to explicitly request a specific number of items.
 That's why the `items`  extra will take priority over the `gearbox` extra if both extras are enabled.
-If you want to use the `gearbox` in a some instance, you can temporarily set `enable_items_extra: false` and the `gearbox`  will be used instead.
+If you want to use the `gearbox` in a some instance, you can temporarily set `items_extra: false` and the `gearbox`  will be used instead.
 That is a common scenario when you use the `items` extra in an API controller, while you want to use the `gearbox` in an infinite scroll pagination in another controller.

 ## Synopsis